Quantum binary polyhedral groups and their actions on quantum planes: Self-dual modules

 \begin{definition} Let $U$ denote a left $H$-module.
 We say $U$ is {\it self-dual} if $U\cong U^*$ as left $H$-modules. \end{definition}

 We have the following basic results.

 \begin{lemma} Let $U$ and $V$ be simple left $H$-modules.
-Then the following statements hold. \begin{enumerate} \item $U\cong V^*$ if and only if the trivial $H$-module $k$ is a quotient module of $U\otimes V$. \item If $U\cong V^*$, then the quotient map $U\otimes V\to k$ is unique up to a scalar. \item $U$ is self-dual if and only if $U^*$ is self-dual.
-In this case, $(U^*)^*\cong U$. \item $U$ is self-dual if and only if $k$ is a quotient $H$-module of $U^{\otimes 2}$ and if and only if $k$ is a $H$-submodule of $U^{\otimes 2}$. \end{enumerate} \end{lemma}
+Then the following statements hold. \begin{enumerate} \item $U\cong V^*$ if and only if the trivial $H$-module $k$ is a quotient module of $U\otimes V$. \item If $U\cong V^*$, then the quotient map $U\otimes V\to k$ is unique up to a scalar. \item $U$ is self-dual if and only if $k$ is a quotient $H$-module of $U^{\otimes 2}$ and if and only if $k$ is an $H$-submodule of $U^{\otimes 2}$. \end{enumerate} \end{lemma}

 \begin{proof} (a) By $\Hom-\otimes$ adjointness \cite[Lemma 1.1]{BrownGoodearl}, there is an isomorphism

 The rightmost term is nonzero if and only if $U\cong V^*$, as $U$ and $V$ are simple $H$-modules.
 The leftmost term is nonzero if and only if $k$ is a quotient module of $U\otimes V$.
 The assertion follows.